SCRIPTURE REFERENCES FOR THIS SERMON:

 1 Samuel 19:1-20:42

 19:1 Then Saul told his son Jonathan and all his servants to kill David.
 But Saul’s son Jonathan liked David very much.
 2 So Jonathan told David, “My father Saul is trying to kill you.
 So be careful tomorrow morning.
 Find a hiding place and stay in seclusion.
 3 I will go out and stand beside my father in the field where you are.
-I will speak about you to my father.
+I will speak to my father about you.
 When I find out what the problem is, I will let you know.”

 6 Saul accepted Jonathan’s advice and took an oath, “As surely as the Lord lives, he will not be put to death.”
 7 Then Jonathan called David and told him all these things.
 Jonathan brought David to Saul, and he served him as he had done formerly.

 8 Now once again there was war.
 So David went out to fight the Philistines.
 He defeated them thoroughly, and they ran away from him.
 9 Then an evil spirit from the Lord came upon Saul.
 He was sitting in his house with his spear in his hand, while David was playing the lyre.
 10 Saul tried to nail David to the wall with the spear, but he escaped from Saul’s presence, and the spear drove into the wall.
 David escaped quickly that night.